Why Your Drill Choice Matters in Woodworking

 Brushless Motors

-Brushless motors run cooler, last longer, and deliver more power from the same battery.
-They cost more but pay back in performance and longevity.
+Brushless motors run cooler, last significantly longer, and squeeze more power from the same battery.
+They cost more upfront but pay back in both performance and longevity.
+If you’re buying a drill you plan to use for years, brushless is worth the premium.

 Recommended Drills by Task